-In practice, no distinction is made between a delegate and alternate delegate representative.
-The Canadian Delegation to any session of the United Nations General Assembly is appointed by Cabinet upon the recommendation of the Secretary of State for External Affairs (SSEA).
-Normally, the delegation will consist of ten members: five representatives and five alternates.
-The chairman of the delegation is usually the SSEA and the vice-chairman the Canadian Permanent Representative to the United Nations.
-Individual members of the delegation are assigned responsibilities for one or other of the seven main committees.
-Invariably, the SSEA returns to Ottawa during the session and direction of the delegation devolves upon the vice-chairman.
+In practice, no distinction is made between a delegate and alternate delegate (representative).

+The Canadian delegation to any session of the United Nations General Assembly is appointed by Cabinet upon the recommendation of the Secretary of State for External Affairs.
+Normally, the Delegation will consist of ten members: five representatives and five alternates.
+The Chairman of the Delegation is usually the SSEA and the Vice-Chairman the Canadian Permanent Representative to the United Nations.
+Individual members of the Delegation are assigned responsibilities for one or other of the seven Main Committees.
+Invariably, the SSEA will return to Ottawa for protracted periods in the course of the Session, during which time direction of the Delegation devolves upon the Vice-Chairman.

-In addition to the delegates themselves, a number of advisers are named, at least one for each of the seven main committees.
-The Permanent Mission in New York and the Bureau of United Nations Affairs in Ottawa provide most of the advisers assigned to the delegation but officers from other missions, other divisions in Ottawa, and other government departments may also be appointed (often for short periods to cope with specific agenda items).
+In addition to the delegates themselves, a num ber of advisers are named, at least one for each of the seven Main Committees.
+The Permanent Mission in New York and the Bureau of United Nations Affairs in Ottawa provide most of the advisers assigned to the Delegation but officers from other missions, other divisions in Ottawa, and other government departments may also be appointed (often for short periods to cope with specific agenda items)